 Best Budget

 Yogi Tea Bedtime remains an incredibly accessible, wallet-friendly option that doesn’t compromise on its therapeutic payload.
 The blend utilizes passionflower extract and valerian root extract alongside a soothing base of licorice, chamomile, and skullcap.
 We appreciate the inclusion of L-theanine-rich organic botanicals that promote alpha brain wave activity.
 In our evening testing, the licorice root provides a naturally sweet finish without requiring added honey or sugar, keeping your blood sugar stable before sleep.
-At roughly fifteen cents per cup, it delivers a robust sleep-inducing effect that rivals blends costing three times as much.
+At roughly fifteen cents per cup, it delivers a strong sleep-inducing effect that rivals blends costing three times as much.

 Be aware that Yogi Bedtime contains a distinct spiced flavor profile featuring cardamom, cinnamon, and ginger.
 This warming sensation is excellent for digestion but might clash with those who prefer traditional floral teas.
 We found it highly effective for mild restlessness, though chronic insomnia sufferers might need to brew two tea bags simultaneously to reach a therapeutic threshold of active compounds.